adace123/backend/README.md

 If this is the first time running or if anything in the requirements has changed use:

-`virtualenv venv && source venv/bin/activate && pip install -r requirements.txt `
+`python -m venv venv && source venv/bin/activate && pip install -r requirements.txt `

-after installing a new package use:

-`pip freeze > requirements.txt `

 to update the requirments folder